How To Clean And Restore Cast Iron Pans

 Scrub With Soapy Water

-Here’s the deal, you can scrub them with warm soapy water like crazy, pat them dry and season them before “baking” them.
-You may need to use some fine steel wool to get them smooth, or what I like to call getting down to the raw cast iron.
+Here’s the deal, you can scrub them with warm or soapy hot water using dish soap, rinse, then pat them dry, and season them before “baking” them.
+If there is a thin layer of “crud” to get clean, a scrub brush or small scrubber may do the trick.
+When there are layers of residue or some rust, you may need to use some fine steel wool to get them smooth, or what I like to call getting down to the raw cast iron.
 They will look like new, I promise.
+Consider using rubber gloves during these steps to protect your hands, and possibly that last manicure.

-I bought some used units and they were so rusty, but I used some elbow grease and they were ready to restore to like new condition.
+I bought some used units, including a rusty cast iron skillet, and they were so rusty, but I used some elbow grease and they were ready to restore to like new condition.
 The ones I purchased looked like they had been left in the sink to soak.
 That’s not a good thing to do.
-Yes, they will rust if you do this, and I mean big time rust.
+Yes, they will rust if you do that, and I mean big-time rust.

 Please be aware you may find some that will need to be sand-blasted.
-You may want to compare the price of that to buying brand new ones or just buying some rusty ones from a garage sale or thrift store.
-I was lucky and found some really bad rusty ones, but they were not flaked.
+You may want to compare the price of that to buying brand-new ones or just buying some rusty ones from a garage sale or thrift store.
+It was luck that I found some really bad rusty ones, but they were not flaked.
 I guess that’s how I would describe it.
 So, what I’m saying is don’t be afraid of the rust, that’s fixable, in most cases.

 I remember when I was a little girl my mom always had a cast iron pan on the stove for scrambled eggs and bacon.
 Oh yes, we saved that bacon grease in the refrigerator, too!
-I have been on the lookout for used cast iron pans, Dutch ovens, griddles, etc. for a few years.
-They are getting harder and harder to find at the thrift stores.
+I’ve been on the lookout for additional used cast iron pans, Dutch ovens, griddles, etc. for a few years.
+They are getting harder and harder to find at thrift stores.
+I enjoy sharing them with family and friends, can cleaning them brings me joy!

 Fire Pit

-I have slowly been buying a few pieces of cast iron here and there.
-My goal is to build a fire pit when it gets warmer, right here in Southern Utah.
+We have slowly been buying a few pieces of cast iron here and there.
+My goal is to build a fire pit when it gets warmer, right here in northern Utah near my new home.
 I have a Lodge tripod to hold a cooking pot over the fire.
 Can you just picture that, or is it just me?
 I can hardly wait to build my fire pit.

 Oh, I want it for roasted marshmallows, but I really want to be able to cook outside over a fire.
 Yes, my family will smell like we have been camping.
 I suppose you could call it wishful thinking on my end.

-I heard one lady came in and bought all the cast iron pots and Dutch ovens in the store a few days before I came to visit them.
+They told me one lady came in and bought all the cast iron pots and Dutch ovens in the store a few days before I came to visit them.
 We are talking about filling the back of her car.
-Then I asked the owner if they were Lodge or another American made cast iron.
-He said he had some made in China, but this lady only wanted American made cast iron pieces.
+Then I asked the owner if they were Lodge or another American-made cast iron.
+He said he had some made in China, but this lady only wanted American-made cast iron pieces.
 That’s all I want as well in my cast iron pans or pots.

 How To Restore Cast Iron Pans: